-In 2005, the Snapper Working Group and Plenary considered recreational catches from SNA 8.
-Two alternative levels were assumed for the recreational catch from 1990 to 2004, either 300 t or 600 t.
 The Plenary considered these values were likely to bracket the true average level of catch in this period.
 The estimate from the 2006-07 aerial overflight survey of the SNA 8 fishery (260 t) suggests that the assumed value of 300 t may have been the more plausible.
-There are potential sources of bias associated with the aerial-access estimate, both negative (a potential underestimation of the shore based harvest, especially to the south) and positive (over reporting of harvests by charter boat operators in a log book survey).
+There are potential sources of bias associated with the aerial-access estimate, both negative (a potential underestimation of the shore based harvest, especially to the south) and positive (over reporting of harvests by charter boat operators in a log book survey which are included in the estimate).

-The recent national panel survey (excluding the Chatham Islands) was still under review at the time that this report was written, but appears to provide plausible results, and is therefore considered to be broadly reliable.
-The harvest estimate provided by this survey for SNA 8 is given in Table 5, but should be regarded as provisional at this stage.
+The 2011-12 national panel survey (excluding the Chatham Islands) provided plausible results, and is considered to be broadly reliable.
+The harvest estimate provided by this survey for SNA 8 is given in Table 5 and suggests that in that year the 600 t value is more plausible.
 Note that this estimate does not include catch taken on recreational charter vessels, or recreational catch taken under s111 general approvals.